Trindade7/ng-object-2-form/README.md

 **getFormData(FormGroup)**: Takes a FormGroup and returns an object with the content (controlers, formArrays and formGroups) of the passed FormGroup.

 **OBS**: I plan on adding an object for validation control and maybe a template generator very soon.

+This is my first aangular/npm library so I'm sorry for any mistakes and I'll gladly accept constructive criticism.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-rc.7.